2024 FA Cup final: Manchester United

 As a Premier League team, Manchester United also entered the tournament in the third round.
 They began their campaign with a 2–0 away win over League One side Wigan Athletic with goals from Diogo Dalot and a penalty from Bruno Fernandes. before recording a 4–2 away win over League Two side Newport County at Rodney Parade.
 Fernandes scored the opener, before Kobbie Mainoo scored his first goal for United.
 Newport then managed to bring the tie level with goals from Bryn Morris and Will Evans, but goals from Antony and Rasmus Højlund secured United's passage to the next round.
 In the fifth round, United travelled to the City Ground and defeated Nottingham Forest 1–0, with Casemiro heading a late winner.

-In the quarter-finals, United faced rivals Liverpool at, Old Trafford, the first and only time they were drawn at their home ground.
+In the quarter-finals, United faced rivals Liverpool at Old Trafford; this was only time in the FA Cup campaign that they were drawn at home.
 Scott McTominay gave United the lead within 10 minutes, before Alexis Mac Allister and Mohamed Salah scored within minutes to Liverpool a 2–1 lead going into half-time.
 United looked like they were going out of the FA Cup at the hands of their rivals at home for the first time in over 100 years, but Antony scored a late-equaliser to send the match to extra time.
-Before the interval, Harvey Elliott give Liverpool the lead again, but Marcus Rashford made it 3–3.
+Before the interval, Harvey Elliott gave Liverpool the lead again, but Marcus Rashford made it 3–3.
 In the final minutes of extra time, Amad Diallo scored the winning goal.
 Amad was given a yellow second card and sent off for taking his shirt off in celebration, having picked up a yellow card earlier in the match.

 In the semi-final match, also held at Wembley, United faced Coventry City, who were the last side not from the top-flight still in the competition.
 Scott McTominay, Harry Maguire and Bruno Fernandes gave United a comfortable 3–0 lead, which they squandered, with goals from Ellis Simms, Callum O'Hare, and a stoppage-time penalty from Haji Wright which sent the match into extra time.
 In the final minute of extra time, Victor Torp looked to have completed a miraculous comeback and sent Coventry to the final, but the goal was ruled out by VAR in a moment of controversy.
 In the penalty shootout, United defeated Coventry 4–2, with Højlund scoring the winning penalty to set up a Manchester derby final for a second successive season.
 This was the sixth time that United had played in two successive FA Cup finals and the first time since 2004 and 2005.